Help the pigs

 Gretchen and Dan drove up from Vancouver to celebrate Gretchen`s birthday at the sanctuary by volunteering!
 We are honored.

-Numerous calls with pleas of help from a "sanctuary" in Marysville closing.
-Research reveals an animal buyer who wants to downsize the population.
+Numerous calls with pleas of help from a "sanctuary" in Marysville that is closing.
+Research reveals that this is an animal buyer who wants to downsize the population.

 Heavy snowfall for a short 2 days.
 We are looking forward to spring!

 Judy`s foot goes through rotted wood on front porch of house.
-Last year a dog`s foot went through in another spot on same porch.
-Calls made to contractor to replace porch for the safety of all..
+Last year a dog`s foot went through in another spot on th same porch.
+Calls made to contractor to replace porch for the safety of all.

 Many calls for our assist regarding a farm pig in need of a new home.